 You can power fish them or fish them more slowly along the bottom, depending on which depth the fish can currently be found in, and how difficult it is to get them to bite.

-Swimbaits resembling minnow or shad are optimal for deeper water and in lakes that both hold bigger bass and bigger prey fish, as they are somewhat larger in size than other lures.
+Swimbaits resembling bluegill, minnows, or shad are optimal for deeper water and in lakes that both hold bigger bass and bigger prey fish, as they are somewhat larger in size than other lures.

-Modern 3D swimbaits are super authentic baits that look and move exactly like a baitfish would, which makes them an extraordinary lure for clear water bass!
+Modern 3D swimbaits are super authentic baits that look and move exactly as a baitfish would, which makes them an extraordinary lure for clear water bass!

 Do not shy away from using sizes of 4-5 inches!
 Big bass like bigger fish and won’t have a problem swallowing such a baitfish size, thanks to their large mouths.